Proximity effect and p-wave superconductivity in s-wave superconductor/helimagnet heterostructures: Introduction

 In spite of the active research of superconducting unconventional magnets and superconductor/$p$-wave magnet heterostructures, as discussed above, the issue of non-dissipative spin transport in such systems has not yet received due attention.
 At the same time materials and heterostructures with a controllable capability to transfer spin currents over long distances are promising for next-generation all-electrical spintronic science and technology \cite{Shrivastava2021,Geim2013}.
 Among them the dissipationless spin current attract special attention.
 A significant number of key studies focus on spin currents in S/F heterostructures \cite{Grein2009,Jeon2020,Brydon2013,Dahir2022,Ojajarvi2022,Ouassou2017,Ouassou2019,Alidoust2010,Jacobsen2016,Gomperud2015,Brydon2011,Linder2017,Bobkova2017,Bobkova2018,Aunsmo2024}.
-However, the majority primarily examine spin supercurrents, which are present only in limited spatial areas, such as the weak links of S/F/S Josephson junctions or regions approximately equal to the superconducting coherence length near the interfaces of S/F and F/S/F structures.
+However, the majority primarily examine spin supercurrents, which are present only in restricted spatial areas, such as the weak links of S/F/S Josephson junctions or regions approximately equal to the superconducting coherence length near the interfaces of S/F and F/S/F structures.
 The primary interest in these spin supercurrents lies in their ability to generate spin transfer torques and influence the magnetization dynamics of ferromagnetic components \cite{Zhu2004,Zhu2005,Holmqvist2011,Linder2011,Halterman2016,Kulagina2014,Linder2012,Takashima2017}.
 Until now the superconducting spin currents providing spin transport over long distances, have been discussed mainly in relation to systems with spin-orbit interaction \cite{He2019,Bobkov2024}, $\mathrm{^3He}$ \cite{Leggett1975}, triplet superconductors \cite{Asano2005,Asano2006} and noncentrosymmetric superconductors \cite{Leurs2008,He2019,Bergeret2016}.
-Here we predict and investigate the transport superconducting spin current carried by $p$-wave superconducting Cooper pairs in SC/HM thin-film heterostructures, discuss its possible magnitude and dependence on the internal structure of the magnetic texture (helical or conical).
+Here we expand this important class of materials demonstrating that the dissipationless spin transport over long distances can also be carried by proximity-induced $p$-wave superconducting Cooper pairs in SC/HM thin-film heterostructures with {\it conventional singlet $s$-wave superconductors in the absence of spin-orbit coupling}.
+Here ``spin transport over long distances" means that the spin current is conserved due to the conservation of the electric supercurrent, which provides the spinful electron flow in this case.
+We analyze possible magnitude and dependence of this spin current on the internal structure of the magnetic texture (helical or conical).

 The paper is organized as follows.
 Sec.~\ref{sec:model} describes the system under consideration and the method used to calculate the superconducting correlations and spin current.
 In Sec.~\ref{sec:op} we compare the proximity-induced order parameter suppression and other important features of the proximity effect in SC/HM heterostructures and SC+HM homogeneous model.
 Sec.~\ref{sec:triplets} discusses the structure of $p$-wave triplet correlations.
 Sec.~\ref{sec:current} presents the results of the superconducting spin current calculation, and in Sec.~\ref{sec:conclusions} our conclusions are formulated.